jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 # Latin-Risk-Pulse-ML-model

 Latin Risk Pulse is a project seeking to better understand Latin American risks.
-This repository trains a machine learning model to determine whether Spanish and Portuguese headlines represent a potential political, security or economic risk.
-It uses a raw dataset of over 100K headlines.
+This repository attempts to train a series of machine learning models to classify whether Spanish and Portuguese headlines constitute a potential political, security or economic risk.

 ## The data 🛢
+### 1st iteration
-The data was collected by scraping headline text from online news sources in Latin America.
+An initial raw dataset of over 100,000 headlines was collected by scraping headline text from online news sources in Argentina, Brazil, Colombia and Mexico.
 The texts were then put through a keyword matching process before being fed to Google Gemini for labelling.
-The risk labels include 1) political stability, 2) security and violence, and 3) economic and regulatory risks.
+However, since the keyword matching process likely failed to catch all risk headlines, the default non-risk category probably contains many false positives.
+This was initially tackled by training a moddel on half the data, predicting the other half's non-risk headlines and keeping only those with low scores.
+Yet this leads to a skewed dataset that doesn't refelct the real data distribution, prompting the need for a second, better round of data collection.

+### 2nd iteration (in progress)
+A second dataset is currenty being collected.
+This method doesn't use keyword matching and instead feeds 100% of the headlines to Google Gemini in small batches for evaluation according to a more clearly defined criteria that includes example headlines.
+Because it uses a greater number of API calls, this round will focus only on Colombia.

 <br>

-## Iteration 1
+## 1st iteration

 ### 01: Explore data 🔍
 The data shows a few imbalances, most notably in risk vs non-risk headlines.